klaviyo/klaviyo-react-native-sdk/README.md

 This may require you to install [Cocoapods](https://cocoapods.org/).

-Once you have installed Cocoapods, you will need to follow some setup steps from the iOS SDK [README](https://github.com/klaviyo/klaviyo-swift-sdk/blob/master/README.md).
+Once you have installed all the dependencies using cocoapods, you should have access to the native Klaviyo iOS SDK which we will use in the following section to setup your react native iOS project.

 ### Android Setup